mscribe/crpm-eks-app/README.md

-# Cyclos Application
+# Example Application

-Deploy the Cyclos app with CI/CD in an existing EKS cluster.
+Deploy an example app with CI/CD in an existing EKS cluster.

 ## Deploy Stack